umami-hep/umami/docs/preprocessing/ntuple_preparation.md

 ## Ntuple Preparation for VR track jets

-The preparation of VR track jet input files for training, validation, and testing datasets is very similar to the workflow described above for PFlow jets.
+The preparation of [variable-radius track jet](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PUBNOTES/ATL-PHYS-PUB-2017-010/) input files for training, validation, and testing datasets is very similar to the workflow described above for PFlow jets.
 The main difference is that a special set of config files is used, which accounts for the different hybrid sample composition when using VR track jets.
 The main differences to PFlow jets are:

 - implementation of the VR track jet overlap removal
 - only the four leading jets in pt are used for the ttbar sample
 - only the two leading jets in pt are used for the Z' sample
 - the transition from ttbar to Z' occurs in a region in pt and not by a fixed pt cut

-## Ntuple Preparation for bb-jets

-TODO: Rewrite this!
-The double b-jets will be taken from Znunu and Zmumu samples.
-The framework still requires some updates in order to process those during the hybrid sample creation stage.